m-a-c-e/Machine-Learning/README.md

 ### Gaussian Naive Bayes

 Along with SVM, we also use Gaussian NB to compare our results.
 GNB is a relatively simple model compared to SVM and can be trained quickly.
 In contrast to SVMs, the performance of GNB reduces with the increase in features as they can't handle high dimensional data.
 The drop in performance in observed across both the feature selection/reduction techniques.
-Also, the performance of GNB remains poorer compared the SVMs. **Moreover, compared to top-k drifted features, PCA performs poorly across both GNB and SVM, in all metrics.
-Therefore, we can conclude that the most drifted feature selection performs better than PCA.**
+Also, the performance of GNB remains poorer compared the SVMs. **Moreover, compared to top-k drifted features, PCA performs poorly across both GNB and SVM, in all metrics. **

 <p float="left" align="center">
 <img src="./Images/images/image2.png"/>